thoughtspot/thoughtspot.github.io/_advanced-search/formulas/percent-calculations.md

 ## Calculate percentages

 Calculating percentages is useful when you want to see, for example, the percentage revenue generated from each channel (online, stores, partner, etc.).

-For example, you can figure out the percentage revenue generated from each channel (online, stores, partners, etc.).
+The following example shows you how to figure out the percentage revenue generated from each channel (online, stores, partners, etc.).

-Create a formula called `Percent Revenue`  in the **Formula Assistant**:

-`( sum ( revenue ) / group sum ( revenue ) ) \* 100`
+1. Create the following formula in the Formula Builder: ` percent revenue = ( sum ( revenue ) / group sum ( revenue ) ) \* 100`

-Now you can search by each channel, using the percent revenue formula that you just created.
+2. Now you can search by each channel, using the percent revenue formula that you just created.